msg-systems/WPF-GUI-Localizer/README.md

 The .NET Framework version 4.7.2 aswell as Excel have to be installed.

-WPF-App-Internationalization-Library and Json.NET NuGet packages have to be added to your project.
+WPF-GUI-Localizer and Json.NET NuGet packages have to be added to your project.

 <a id="filesrequired"></a>
 #### Files required